Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists, adds, updates, and deletes worklogs on an issue, which is specific and distinguishes from sibling Jira tools that handle other resources.
+The description clearly states that the tool can list, add, update, and delete worklogs on an issue, effectively identifying the verb+resource and distinguishing it from sibling Jira tools that handle other entities.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.